 - Ensure they are wearing a bike helmet.

 - Ride on the right, in the same direction as auto traffic.

 - Understand and obey traffic control devices, such as stop signs.

-- Teach children when crossing streets to cross only at a crosswalk and to walk their bikes across.
+- When crossing streets, cross only at a crosswalk and walk the bike across.

-- Lock their bikes up at school so they dont become a victim of theft.
+- Lock their bike up at school so they don’t become a victim of theft.